AnyLogic: Integration with AI Tools

+Multimethod simulation modeling

+AnyLogic models can be based on any of the main simulation modeling paradigms: discrete event or process-centric (DE), systems dynamics (SD), and agent-based (AB).

+System dynamics and discrete events are traditional simulation approaches, agent based is a newer one.
+Technically, the system dynamics approach deals mostly with continuous processes whereas discrete event and agent-based models work mostly in discrete time, i.e. jump from one event to another.

+System dynamics dealing with aggregates is obviously used at the highest abstraction level.
+Discrete event modeling is used at low to middle abstraction.
+As for agent based modeling, this technology is used across all abstraction levels, and agent may model objects of very diverse nature and scale: at the "physical" level agents may be e.g. pedestrians or cars or robots, at the middle level – customers, at the highest level – competing companies.

+AnyLogic allows the modeler to combine these simulation approaches within the same model.
+As an example, one could create a model of the package shipping industry where carriers are modeled as agents acting/reacting independently whereas the inner workings of their transport and infrastructure networks could be modeled with discrete event simulation.
+Similarly, one can model consumers as agents whose aggregate behavior feeds a systems dynamics model capturing flows such as revenues or costs which do not need to be tied to individual agents.
+This mixed language approach is directly applicable to a wide variety of complex modeling problems that may be modeled via any one approach albeit with compromises.

 AnyLogic Cloud

 AnyLogic Cloud is a web service for simulation analytics.
 It allows users to store, access, run, and share simulation models online, as well as analyze experiment results.

-Using AnyLogic model development environment, developers can upload their models to AnyLogic Cloud and set up sharable web dashboards to work with models online.
+Using the AnyLogic model development environment, developers can upload their models to AnyLogic Cloud and set up sharable web dashboards to work with models online.
 These dashboards can contain configurable input parameters and output data in the form of charts and graphs.
 Model users can set input data on the dashboard screen, run the model, and analyze the output.

-AnyLogic Cloud allows users to run models using web browsers, on desktop computers and mobile devices, with the model being executed on the server side.
+AnyLogic Cloud allows users to run models using web browsers on desktop computers and mobile devices, with the model being executed on the server side.
 Multiple run experiments are performed using several nodes.
 The results of all executed experiments are stored in the database and can be immediately accessed.
 Models can be run both with and without HTML5-based interactive animation.

 Developers can choose whether they want their models to be private or publicly available in the model library, which includes models from other AnyLogic users.